CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### Drupal

-Previous baseline configurations are retained in git, which implements unlimited revision control.
+Previous baseline configurations are retained in Git, which implements unlimited revision control.
 Each version of the codebase is given a unique tag when it is deployed to production.
 When new features are ready for deployment to production, the new code release is given a new tag.
 This makes it possible to roll back to a previous version of the baseline configuration if needed by redeploying the older release tag.

 ### CM-3: Configuration Change Control